Configure Azure Storage Blob modular inputs for the Splunk Add-on for Microsoft Cloud Services¶

 Analyze the user-case before opting for Horizontal Scaling.
 Horizontal Scaling is designed for containers containing a huge number of files.
 However, if there is a small number of large files in the container, then scaling up might be limited by the indexing rate of the environment.

 Horizontal Scaling is not directly proportional to ingestion rate.
-For instance, if 1 input is capable of collecting the entire container’s data in 1 hour, then creating 2 inputs will not necessarily make the net collection time to 30 mins, and 3 inputs will not necessarily bring it down to 20 minutes.
+For instance, if 1 input is capable of collecting the entire container’s data in 1 hour, then creating 2 inputs does not necessarily make the net collection time to 30 mins, and 3 inputs does not necessarily bring it down to 20 minutes.

 Scale the inputs incrementally and monitor the ingestion rate before scaling up the environment again.
 If the number of inputs starts filling up the indexing queue of Splunk, then the health of the environment might be adversely affected.